-Permit Application is for April 1, 20\\\ - March 31, 20\\\
+Permit Application is for April 1, 20 - March 31, 20

-Date: Name on Permit: Applicants full name: Telephone Number: Mailing address: Email address: Co unty Where Kitchen is Locatated: Time of an diret(s) being cold.
-Type of product(s) being sold: Acidified Fruits and/or Vegetables Fish - Sauce(s) Meat Seafood Salsa(s) Poultry Dairy Fermented Products Time/Tem perature Controlled All Acidified Products (Pickled, Fermented, Sauce(s), Salsa(s), and Adand a Process Authority completed on each product.
-All paperwork Name & physical location of growing field(s) if applic Name & physical location of growing held(s) if applic able.
-Name(s) of and locations of farmers market(s) where product(s) will be sold:
+T

+Date: Name on Permit:

+Applicants full name: Telephone Number:

+Mailing address:

+ividiling address.

+Email address: County Where Kitchen is Located :

+Type of product(s) being sold:

+Pickled Products Acidified Fruits and/or Vegetables Fish

+Sauce(s) Meat- Type: Seafood

+Salsa(s) Poultry- Type: Dairy

+Fermented Products ime/Temperature Controlled Other:

+All Acidified Products (Pickled, Fermented, Sauce(s), Sa Isa(s), and Acidified Fruits and/or Vegetables) must ha ve a WVDA Label review

+and a Process Authority completed on each product.
+Al l paperwork must be sent with this application before a permit is received.

+Name & physical location of growing field(s s) if applicable:

+Name(s) of and locations of farmers market et(s) where product(s) will be sold:
-What type of water are you using during the preparation of your product?
-Municipal water source Private water source

-What type of kitchen is your commodity prepared in?

-Certified Out of State Commercial Kitchen or Federally Inspected Facility.
+What type of water are y ou using during the prepa aration of your product?
+Municipal water source Private water source What type of kitchen is your c ommodity prepared in?
+Commercial Farm Certified Out of State Commercial Kitch or Federally Inspected Facility.
 Please attach paperwork with application.
-Other explaint

-Home Community Other, explain:

-Address of kitchen:

-Signature of person completing form Date

-Note: All labels on products must be approved by the WVDA, regardless of the process or kitchen facility

-FOR INTERNAL USE ONLY

-Person receiving:

-Date of receipt:

-Application accepted or denied:

-Permit issuance date:

-All Farmers Market Vendor Permits are \$35.00 each to be paid in U.S. Funds drawn from a U.S. Bank All checks or money orders should be made to the West Virginia Department of Agriculture and mailed to the address below.
-For any questions please call 304-558-2226.
-All permits will be sent to applicant upon receiving payment.

-COMPLETE THIS FORM AND MAIL WITH CHECK OR MONEY ORDER TO:
+Other, explain: ien Home Community ty Signature of person completing fo orm Date Note: All labels on products must be approved by the WVDA A, regardless of the process or kitchen facili ty checks or money orders should be the address below.
+For any quest upon receiving payment.
+Potent travel hours, for inspections, whi Inspection costs will be assessed after a violation has occurred.
+A the made to the West Virginal tions please call 304-558-2 ially hazardous food vender ch will be billed directly to for both the annual inspects in invoice will be issued at the control of the control paid in U.S. Funds drawn from a U.S. Bank inia Department of Agriculture and mailed -2226.
+All permits will be sent to applicant dors will be charged \$27 per hour, excluding the potentially hazardous food vendor. ection, as well as any follow up inspections the time of the kitchen inspection. to est Virginia Department Attn: Administrative Servi